 As mobile users outnumber desktop users, the demand for high-quality mobile web content is also increasing.

-This means by going mobile-first, you’re actually giving the best experience for the majority of your potential customers.
+By going mobile-first, you’re actually giving the best experience for the majority of your potential customers.

 With Zyro, you can implement this approach with only a few clicks.
-Using the page editor allows you to work on a desktop, tablet, or mobile phone versions of your website on the fly.
+Using the page editor allows you to work on desktop, tablet, or mobile phone versions of your website on the fly.

-Tip 4.
-Design around your content
+4. Design around your content

-Content is the heart of your website, and it’s the main reason why your visitors will keep coming back.
+Content is the heart of your website, and it’s the main reason your visitors will keep coming back.

 Start by deciding which content you want to display.

-Tip 5.
-Carry out A/B testing
+5. Carry out A/B testing

-A/B testing will provide you with data driven results you can use to improve your web design.
+A/B testing will provide you with data-driven results you can use to improve your web design.
 You’ll no longer have to guess what people might like to see on your page.

 Also, keep in mind that an ideal test should take about two weeks to complete.
 This way, you will have more feedback on your tested pages, which gives you more valid results.